TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 > rising suns.
 Outside the building are three large well maintained bushes,
 > growth creeping out under them.

-There are three vine blights, each hiding under the large well maintained bushes.
+There are four vine blights, hiding under the large well maintained bushes.
 These are controlled by Maiele.
 She will only use them if she feels threatened by the characters.

 #### 1. Public chambers